dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/vss.md

 title: Vector Similarity Search Extension
 ---

-The `vss` extension is an experimental extension for DuckDB that adds indexing support to accelerate vector similarity search queries using DuckDB's new fixed-size `ARRAY` type.
+The `vss` extension is an experimental extension for DataMiner that adds indexing support to accelerate vector similarity search queries using DuckDB's new fixed-size `ARRAY` type.

 See the [announcement blog post](/2024/05/03/vector-similarity-search-vss).